doantai95/hapyak-embed-api/README.md

 this parameter would be the YouTube video id.
 If set to "html5", this would be the URL to the video.

+**save**

+Tells the editor to commit the changes the user has made.

+**onSave**

+When a save successfully finishes, this callback is called.

 **onNewTrack**

 If a new track is created by the editor, this callback will be passed the new trackId.